KeenanJWong/Electricity-Usage-Analysis/README.md

 This is where the 'Power Offset' graph comes in. <br/>
 <br/>

-_Overview page - 'Power Usage' and 'Weather vs Temperature' visuals_
+_Overview page - 'Power Offset' visuals_
 * This graph works by taking the net power usage per day.
 * When it is a positive offset (red bars), it indicates that the overall power consumption of the day is over the cumulative average.
 * By selecting the red bars, the report can drill down to breakdown the power consumption for the day.